About the PRFMA

 Following is a short list of the tasks PRFMA undertakes each year:

-- Raise funds for the purchase of fish stock.
+- Secure funds for the purchase of native fish fingerlings.

-- Release appropriate fish stock in line with long term management plans.
+- Release appropriate native fish fingerlings in line with long term management plans.

-- Administer the boating access scheme for Lake Samsonvale.
+- Administer the Vessel Permit Scheme (VPS) for Lake Samsonvale.

 - Promote our lakes and sustainable fishing practices.

-- Report quarterly to SEQWater on BAS activities and fish capture data;
+- Report quarterly to Seqwater on VPS activities and fish capture data;

-- Regularly maintain the BAS site and facilities;
+- Regularly maintain the VPS site and facilities;